adbenGHM/c_conventions/naming_conventions.md

             }app_sensor_dataFetchState_t;

 >  ### **GENERIC**

+This are to be followed for every namings, unless specified

 1. Never use `__ or _` **prefix** for variables/functions/macros/types.
 This is reserved for C language itself